Skip to main content

 • in exceptional circumstances, to provide temporary support for a child whose placement is at risk of failing, and is likely to need an Education Health and Care Plan (where this cannot be provided by via another route, for example an EY Support Worker)

 • resources not ordinarily available which are linked to an individual child’s specific area of need such as a sensory need or impairment, or specialist teaching resources.
 In the case of a setting registered for children aged 2-4, additional resources for children working at a significantly younger level of development.
+These will need to be itemised on the application.

-Any request for resources must be accompanied by information outlining why the resources would not be reasonably expected to be part of the setting’s universal provision, and how these are linked to the needs of the child/children concerned.
+Any request for resources must be accompanied by information outlining why the resources would not be reasonably expected to be part of the setting’s universal provision, and how these are linked to the specific needs of the child/children concerned.

 Value of the Inclusion Fund